yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 The `UI` component is made up of 2 classes:

-* `MessageBubble`: Responsible for the display of messages
+* `MessageBubble`: Responsible for the display of messages.
-* `PredefinedMessages`: Holds the messages required for MessageBubble to print to console.
+* `PredefinedMessages`: Holds some predefined messages required for MessageBubble to print to console.
+* `Wrapping`: Responsible for managing soft-wrapping messages and provide method to truncate message to desired length.

 The sequence diagram below illustrates how message can be printed without a MessageBubble instance.